 Why businesses outsource is a question of complexity, but a few things are universal.
 Every business will outsource at some point – whether through a freelance, contractor or business process outsourcing (BPO) model.
 Every business will need to find an outsourcing model that works for them, and there are multiple models available.

-Can Nearshoring Work For Your Business?
+Can Nearshoring Work for Your Business?

 If a company has decided to outsource to an international location, they'll need to decide which model is best for them: offshoring vs nearshoring.
-It might help to look at why companies choose the respective models by doing a quick review of the pros and cons of nearshoring alongside the risks and benefits of offshoring:
+It might help to look at why companies choose the respective outsourcing models by doing a quick review of the pros vs cons of nearshoring alongside the risks and benefits of offshoring:

 Choosing to offshore comes with a ton of benefits, like: